amp5/emoji_sa/Notebook.md

 - [x] turn dataframe into tibble
 - [x] remove duplicate tweets
 - [x] check that all code it working (remove save to environment when I close Rstudio)
-- [ ] run emoji extraction again
+- [x] run emoji extraction again
-- [ ] map emoji only tweets to see location is US only
+- [x] map emoji only tweets to see location is US only (smaller num of euro and guam but still there.....)

 <p align="center">
   <b>2/26/17 - Identify Emoji Tweets - Continued....</b>